Jung and Alchemy

 Jung's interest for alchemy starts from two directions.
 One is the necessity to find a historic parallel to his own discoveries of the unconscious psychic life.
 The second

 refers to the series of dreams which have evoked the new research course, on which Jung talks at length in his autobiography: Memories, Dreams and Reflections.

-"Before having discovered alchemy - writes Jung - I had dreamed repeatedly dreams that treated each
+"Before I discovered alchemy - writes Jung - I had a series of dreams which dealt with the same theme.

-of the house, which apparently was there from the beginning".
-This strange part of the house revealed its meaning finally: "The unknown wing was a part of my personality, an aspect of myself…" This part was
+This strange part of the house revealed its meaning finally: "The unknown wing of the house was a part of my personality, an aspect of myself..."

 We could resume Jung's vast experience with alchemy in the next two quotations: